Commit-Boost/commit-boost-client/docs/docs/developing/extending-pbs.md

 get_status(req_headers, state).await
 ```

-Note that the default `reload` handler is not re-exported in the prelude, so a `reload` override must rebuild its state itself.
+The default `reload` handler is not re-exported in the prelude, so a `reload` override must rebuild its state itself.

 ### Reference example